Elgin James: FSU

-In Boston, James began singing for hardcore punk band Wrecking Crew and befriended a multi-racial group of kids from the tough areas of Boston and Brockton, Massachusetts.
+In Boston, James began singing for hardcore punk band Wrecking Crew and befriended a multi-racial group of kids from Boston and Brockton, Massachusetts.
 They formed FSU, which originally stood for 'Fuck Shit Up' however came to be known as 'Friends Stand United' or 'Forever Stand United', for the purpose of purging violent white power skinheads from the Boston hardcore scene.
 Having successfully eliminated several of the dominating neo-Nazi groups, James turned his attention to drug dealers, going, in his words, “right after the heart of the enemy, money”.
 He would rob drug dealers and then give half of that money to local charities.

 While part of FSU, James and other FSU members set up an "arms for hostages" scenario in which they traded handguns with inner city gang members for pit bulls used in dog fighting rings.
 The dogs would then be nursed back to health and fostered until safe homes were found for them.

 The founding core of FSU eventually splintered, with a large section moving on to motorcycle gangs including the Outlaws.
 The split was amicable, but James and other founding members decided to leave a more positive legacy and steer FSU away from the criminal world.
 They established the Foundation Fund, which set up scholarships at Berklee College of Music and Suffolk University Law School in the names of FSU members who had died.
 The fund also holds yearly benefit concerts to raise money for charities that reflect "hardcore punk culture" (teen homelessness, anti-handgun violence, suicide prevention and local orphanages).

 James left FSU in 2007, stating he'd "been thinking a lot about violence and responsibility" since being interviewed regarding his involvement with the group by Rolling Stone earlier that year.
 At the time he was the last original founding member.
 James and FSU were featured on National Geographic TV, the History Channel's Gangland series and in Rolling Stone magazine.